bbauska/CSS-Notes4Pros/README.md

   <b>vertical-align</b>: middle;
 }</code></pre>

-> This method is best used in cases where you have a varied-height
+<p>This method is best used in cases where you have a varied-height
-> .content centered inside .wrapper; and you want .wrapper&apos;s height to
-> expand when .content&apos;s height exceed .wrapper&apos;s min-height.
+.content centered inside .wrapper; and you want .wrapper&apos;s height to expand when .content&apos;s height exceed .wrapper&apos;s min-height.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch51">Chapter 51: Object Fit and Placement</h2>